CircleCI-Archived/visual-config-editor/README.md

 Generate your CircleCI configuration files by building a visual map of your project's workflows.

-This project is currently early access.
+This project is currently early preview.
 Features are subject to changes.

+**[Try it out](https://circleci-public.github.io/visual-config-editor/)** for yourself!
+Fork the repo and **[contribute](https://github.com/CircleCI-Public/visual-config-editor/blob/main/CONTRIBUTING.md)** to help us make this amazing!

 ### Installing